 Grievance and Complaint Appeals

 Students may appeal a decision arising from the University’s Student Complaints and Grievances Policy.

 To submit a Complaint or Grievance complete the Student Complaints and Grievances web form.

 Appeals arising from the decisions covered by the Complaints and Grievances Policy will not be accepted until that process is exhausted.

-Ensure you have all correspondence relating to the Complaints and Grievance before submitting your appeal.
+Ensure you have all correspondence relating to the Complaints and Grievance, including the decision being appealed, before submitting your appeal.

 Academic and General Misconduct Appeals

 Students can appeal a finding of academic misconduct or a penalty arising from a finding of academic misconduct.
 Findings and penalties of Academic Misconduct are governed by the Student Academic Integrity Policy and the Academic Board Regulation.

 Students can appeal a finding of general misconduct or a penalty arising from a finding of general misconduct.
 Findings and penalties of general misconduct are governed by the Student Conduct Policy and the Vice-Chancellor Regulation.

 Ensure you have all copies of correspondence relating to your allegation, the committee decisions and the Vice-Chancellor’s decision where relevant.